-It’s dull as heck too.
-You might be curious about how it works, but can you be bothered to find out?
-Probably not.
+It’s as dull as heck too.
+You might be curious about how it works, but can you really be bothered to find out?

-All that adds up to some healthy suspicion and cynicism.
-We fear what we don’t understand and we’re indifferent to its motives.
+All that adds up to some healthy suspicion and cynicism: we fear what we don’t understand and we’re indifferent to its motives.
 Insurance you say?
-Who cares?
+No thanks.

-But we don’t think ignorance is bliss.
+But, we don’t think ignorance is bliss.
 So we’re opening up our doors and telling you all about it: the what, why, how and who of insurance.
-We’ll explain what we do, what your insurer does, what claims people do, how it affects you and why it matters.

 It’s not as tedious as you might think.